kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 - `headerBodyTransform`: This type of transformation makes all the headers available in the body and returns a JSON body that consists of two attributes: `headers`, containing the headers, and `body`, containing the original body.
   - If `addRequestMetadata` is true, `queryString`, `queryStringParameters`, `multiValueQueryStringParameters`, `httpMethod`, `path`, and `multiValueHeaders` will additionally be present in the body.
 - `transformationTemplate`: This type of transformation allows you to define transformation templates.
 This is the more powerful and flexible type of transformation.
-We will spend the rest of this guide to describe its properties.
+For more information, see [Transformation templates](#transformation-templates).
+- `xsltTransformation`: This type of transformation allows you to use the XSLT transformation language to describe your transformation.
+For more information, see [XSLT Transformation](#xslt-transformation).

 The `inheritTransformation` attribute allows child routes to inherit transformations from their parent RouteTables and/or VirtualHosts.
 For more information, see [Inheritance rules](#inheritance-rules).